 Working together on the CWMS built relationships and trust between local authorities in Canterbury.
-This laid the foundation for working together on the Canterbury Regional Economic Development Strategy (CREDS) (2mb PDF).
-The CREDS was launched in August 2015 and refreshed for the 2017–19 local government term.
+This laid the foundation for working together on the Canterbury Regional Economic Development Strategy, launched in August 2015 and refreshed for the 2017–19 local government term.

 The Mayoral Forum met at the Commodore Hotel on 24 November.
 Significant…